jondcallahan/my-site/blog/abort-controller.md

 When we make use of the `AbortController` the browser will throw a specific error.
 We can handle these errors by excluding those with name `AbortError`.
 That will allow us to handle only true errors like `400…500` level errors (ex. bad or unauthorized requests, or server unavailable)  and avoid mistakenly marking this service as degraded.

 ## Conclusion
 Using only a few more lines of code we can make our apps more resilient.
-Now when a user has a network issue or our server hits unexpected latency we can make sure the UI reflects the users expectations.
+Now when a user has a network issue or our server hits unexpected latency we can make sure the UI reflects the user’s expectations.
 We will now have a better user experience and a more secure app!

 ## Useful links
 * [React useEffect](https://react.dev/reference/react/useEffect)